edgelesssys/docs.edgeless.systems/edgelessdb/reference/configuration.md

 # Configuration
-EDB is configured via environment variables.
+EdgelessDB is configured via environment variables.
 Add them as flags `-e NAME=value` to the `docker run` command line.

 * `EDG_EDB_DATABASE_ADDR`: The network address of the MySQL interface.
 Defaults to `0.0.0.0:3306`.
 * `EDG_EDB_API_ADDR`: The network address of the HTTP REST API.
 Defaults to `0.0.0.0:8080`.